 Deliverables Opinion and Recommendation on the Network Code on Electricity Balancing Legal basis Article 6(4) Reg.
 (EC) No 713/2009; Articles 6(7), 6(9) and 8(6)(h) and (j) Reg.
-(EC) No 714/2009 Status ENTSO-E shall submit the Network Code on Electricity Balancing to the Agency by 1 January 2014.
+(EC) No 714/2009

+Status ENTSO-E submitted the Network Code on Electricity Balancing to the Agency in December 2013.
 The Agency shall issue an Opinion on this Network Code within three months of receiving it from ENTSO-E. The Recommendation to the European Commission could be issued at the same time as the Opinion or later, depending on whether the Agency is satisfied with the compliance of the Network Code with the Framework Guideline.
 Targets and deadlines (indicative) Delivery of the Opinion and Recommendation to the European Commission on the Network Code on Electricity Balancing according to the timeline indicated in the Three-Year Plan.
 Performance indicators The timely delivery to the European Commission of the Opinion and Recommendation on the Network Code on Electricity Balancing.
 Staff 1.0 FTE Risk assessment Given the limited resources of the Agency, the involvement of NRAs and national experts is essential to ensure the timely delivery of the Opinion and the Recommendation.

 Deliverables Opinion and Recommendation on the Network Code on High-Voltage Direct Current (HVDC) Connections Legal basis Article 6(4) Reg.
 (EC) No 713/2009; Articles 6(7), 6(9) and 8(6)(b) Reg.
 (EC) No 714/2009 Status The Framework Guidelines on Electricity System Operation were submitted to the European Commission in July 2011.
 The European Commission invited ENTSO-E to develop a Network Code on HVDC Connections and to submit it to the Agency by 1 st May 2014.
 The Agency shall issue an Opinion on this Network Code within three months of receiving it from ENTSO-E. The Recommendation to the European Commission could be issued at the same time as the Opinion or later, depending on whether the Agency is satisfied or not with the compliance of the network code with the Framework Guideline.
 Targets and deadlines (indicative) Delivery of the Opinion and Recommendation on the Network Code on HVDC Connections according to the timeline indicated in the Three-Year Plan.
 Performance indicators The timely delivery to the European Commission of the Opinion and Recommendation on the Network Code on HVDC Connections.
-Staff 0.9 FTE Risk assessment Given the limited resources of the Agency, the involvement of NRAs and national experts is essential to ensure the timely delivery of the Opinion and the Recommendation.